MazontheMoon/css_cheatsheet_flex/README.md

 * Coolors.co

 ## Acknowledgments
-We would like to offer our appreciation to Spotify and the *Horizon Zero Dawn* game soundtracks for providing the suitable background noise for this project
+We would like to offer our appreciation to Spotify and the *Game of Thrones Calming Background Music* playlist for providing the suitable background noise for this project

 ## License